MSeveri96/MANULS/Detailed Documentation/README.md

 3) The code picks a direction computed in point 2 and calculates the "ingredients" needed for the anaylis.
 It computes the first and second deriatives of the dipole, of the fe vector, the hessian and the gradient of the original PES. (see eqs.
 XXX of YYY)

 4) Maintaining the direction chosen in point 2 the code solves eq XXX of YYY for each point of the grid.
 The solution of this equation is an amplitude of the electric field.
 Now we have the amplitude of the field and the direction of the field.
-The code checks if in this point the pertubed gradient is "close to zero", that is its norm is below a treshold.
+The code checks if in this point the pertubed gradient is "close to zero", that is its norm is below a treshold (defined by the user).
 If this requirement is met, the code proceeds, otherwise it goes back to step 3 and uses a different direction from the set of directions computed in point 2.

 5) Now we have a direction of the field, the associated amplitude and we know that the pertubed gradient in this point is reasonably close to zero.
-A point must satisfy this condition to be a bond-breaking-point, but it is not sufficient condition.
+A point must satisfy this condition to be a bond-breaking-point, but it is not a sufficient condition.
+To be in the **optimal** bond-breaking-point means that the perturbed gradient is zero, that the sigma function is zero and that the difference between the first and the third term of the sigma function is zero (see eq. xxx in yyy).
 Now the code checks if the two other conditions are satisfied.